simpsondl/parpi-manuscript/README.md

-# PARP Inhibitor Genetic Interaction Manuscript
+# Mapping the genetic interaction network of PARPi response

-This repository contains the stable, reproducible analysis code and data for the PARP inhibitor genetic interaction manuscript.
-It is a frozen snapshot specifically configured to regenerate all figures and analyses presented in the publication.
+This repository contains the reproducible analysis code and data for our PARP inhibitor genetic interaction manuscript.
+It is a frozen snapshot of an early GI Nexus build specifically configured to regenerate all analyses and key figures presented in the publication.

 **📊 Interactive Data Portal**: https://parpi.princeton.edu/map

-**🔧 General-Purpose Pipeline**: For analyzing your own genetic interaction screens, please consider [GI Nexus](https://github.com/simpsondl/gi-nexus), an actively maintained version of the analysis pipeline.

 ## Purpose